 Putting my trust in teams is a little scary, but over time I’ve learned that this is how teams get to feel a greater sense of ownership and work hard to meet my expectations.

-This is what our Scrum process looks like.
+This is what our agile-driven development process looks like.
 Of course, we often adjust these elements to the unique requirements of the project and the client’s operations to deliver the best results.

 Now that we know what agility is all about and why it works so well for development teams, it’s time for some practice.

-Here are 7 best practices that help our teams deliver excellent results to our clients.
+Here are 7 best agile practices that help our teams deliver excellent results to our clients.

 Agile best practices at Sunscrapers

 1. Fine-tune the product backlog with stakeholders